Skip to main content

 On the turn, with one card to come: equity ≈ outs × 2.

-That is the whole shortcut.
+That is the whole shortcut — the rule of 2 and 4.
 A flush draw has nine outs (thirteen cards of the suit minus the four you can see), so on the flop it is about 9 × 4 = 36% to get there by the river.
-On the turn, one card to come, it is 9 × 2 = 18%.
+On the turn, with one card to come, the rule of 2 gives 9 × 2 = 18% (the exact figure is 9 ÷ 46 ≈ 19.6%, but 18% is close enough to guide a real decision).

 A few worth committing to memory, because they recur constantly: